 Exercising ensures wellness which in turn cultivates skill and attitude useful for job hunt and long-term success.
 Read for yourself how working out can help you improve your attitude and your job prospects.

 When you work out, your body, mind and spirit get strengthened.
 If you practise meditation, certainty about your inherent value gets established.
 When you can carry yourself around better and are self-assured, your prospective employers will be impressed and convinced.

 Exercising, especially meditating with yoga teaches you to breathe properly.
-With proper breathing pattern you tend to concentrate more on the task at hand plus on your life.
-A person looking around for employment must keep distractions out of his/her mind and stay focussed on what needs to be done.
+With proper breathing pattern, you tend to concentrate more on the task at hand plus on your life.
+A person looking around for employment must keep distractions out of his/her mind and stay focused on what needs to be done.
 Regular meditation builds perseverance so that you can invest undivided concentration on the job-seeking drag.

 When you know your strengths and weaknesses better, you gear yourself towards self-study and become more confident about who you are.
 This makes you identify areas that need improvement in you and you set out to put your best foot forward.
 When you are self-aware, you will make the strongest impression on the job market.

 You need both emotional endurance and mental strength to be a winner and employment is a big number game.
 You have to be in the game always to win it and rejection can lead the toughest of us to leave.
 For such hardships, you must brace yourself emotionally and mentally.
 Exercising regularly not only puts you physically in place but boosts your mental stamina too.